chrog/script/borg/README.md

 # borg

-Backup Scripts for the Home Directory on Ubuntu Linux 26.04 LTS.
+Backup scripts for the home directory on Ubuntu Linux 26.04 LTS.

 # Installation